 Morning Circle — We like to gather on the logs at Camp Circle and do some stretching, sing a few songs and introduce Mystery Beast Clue #1 before breaking into groups.

-Morning Group Time — Mondays we form our groups according to age and each group votes on a name.
+Morning Group Time — Mondays we form our groups according to grade and each group votes on a name.
 Although we have our assigned groups, we also do many all-camp things and re-organize into other groups for variation.
 We review the upcoming day and get the count for free choice.
-Each group also works on the skits they will perform at the end of the week for families and friends.
+Each group also works on the performance they will perform at the end of the week for families and friends.

 Snack Time — Who doesn’t love a snack!